 Make your own Tofu “Feta”

-While this isn’t quite of an OMG as the Violife’s feta, it’s still quite good!
-All you need is:
+While this isn’t quite as OMG as packaged vegan feta, it’s still quite good!
+You need:

-- 7 to 8 ounces extra-firm or super-firm tofu (about half of a 14-ounce tub)
+- 7 to 8 ounces extra-firm (about half of a tub)

 - 1 tablespoons extra-virgin olive oil